Stat-Cook/deident/paper.md

 operational data from NHS Trusts to understand staff retention and patient safety.

+## Contributions

+The package was designed by RC, MA, and SJ.
+Implementation was done by RC.
+Quality assurance was done by MA.
+Documentation was written by RC, and SJ.
+Funding for the work was won by RC and SJ.

 ## Acknowledgements

 The development of `deident` was part of the he NuRS and AmreS projects